amaury1093/react-redux-auth0-kit/README.md

 ## Donations

 If you like this project, I would really appreciate small donations.
-Here's my Bitcoin address: 1MN35ofAhYQVf1oYNmxEeuBiYwD4sdYDRu.
+Here's my Ethereum address: 0xa395447BF15f7525484C0378c76627D45ADE0B96.